-The HRPDC serves as the South Hampton Roads designated regional solid waste planning agency and provides a framework for coordinating solid waste and recycling programs in the region.
-HRPDC will continue its efforts in maintaining the regional solid waste management plan and completing the annual recycling rate reports for the localities in the SPSA-service area.
+The HRPDC provides a framework for coordinating solid waste and recycling programs in the region and serves as the designated regional solid waste planning agency for the Southeastern Public Service Authority (SPSA).
+The HRPDC will continue its efforts in maintaining the regional solid waste management plan and completing the annual recycling rate reports for the localities in the SPSA-service area.
+Localities outside the SPSA-service area are served by the Virginia Peninsulas Public Service Authority (VPPSA).

 State law (Code of Virginia, Section 10.1-1411) and regulations implemented through the Virginia Department of Environmental Quality (DEQ) require that each Solid Waste Planning Agency throughout the state prepare, maintain, and when needed amend their regions Solid Waste Management Plan (Plan).
 This plan builds upon the previous solid waste management planning efforts in southeastern Virginia and establishes a framework by which this region can meet the state-mandated planning requirements and recycling goals as well as the long-term waste management needs of this region.